rexkim1020/rocket_team3_avionics/README.md

 ## What is actually interesting here

 Model rocket flight computers are a well-trodden exercise.
-Three aspects of this one are less common, and are documented in detail below:
+Four aspects of this one are less common, and are documented in detail below:

 1. **Verifying a one-shot system with no flight data.** There was exactly one